 - Signposting families to national support services

+With children and young people now back at school and nursery, the delivery of free school meals to families has ceased.
 Stirling Council will continue to deliver free school meals to families during the summer break following additional funding from the Scottish Government.

 To request access to the scheme, please fill in this online form.

 From Monday, 29, June, there will be a weekly delivery of groceries to homes of children who are entitled to free school meals.